XPOF Investors Have Opportunity to Lead Xponential Fitness, Inc. Securities Fraud Lawsuit

-LOS ANGELES, March 13, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Xponential Fitness, Inc. ("Xponential" or the "Company") (NYSE: XPOF).
+LOS ANGELES, March 14, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Xponential Fitness, Inc. ("Xponential" or the "Company") (NYSE: XPOF).

 Class Period: July 26, 2021 – December 7, 2023